 INTELLIGENCE TESTING: We conduct a comprehensive evaluation of a student's cognitive strengths and weaknesses, which can include assessing developmental delays, intellectual giftedness, intellectual disabilities, communication skills, nonverbal reasoning skills and processing speed.

-ACHIEVEMENT TESTING: Educational testing examines academic achievement in order to determine the student's skill level in areas of reading, mathematics and writing.
-The psychoeducational assessment can determine the student's academic strengths and determine if the student has a specific learning disability in reading, math or with written expression.
-Academic testing results lead to detailed educational recommendations that can be used to create Individualized Educational Plans (IEPs) for Special Education, 504 Plans, and well as general educational planning.
+PSYCHOEDUCATIONAL ASSESSMENT: A psychoeducational assessment is a comprehensive psychological evaluation that includes your child';s adcadmic level of functioning.
+This type of assessment is used to determine academic strengths and weaknesses as well as identifying any emotional or behavioral issues.
+A psychoeducational assessement is also used to identify specific learning disabilities in reading, math or with written expression and the testing results lead to detailed educational recommendations that can be used to create Individualized Educational Plans (IEPs) for Special Education, 504 Plans, and well as general educational planning.

-ASSESSMENT OF EXECUTIVE FUNCTIONING: The testing can also include assessment of executive functioning such as planning and organizational skills.
+ASSESSMENT OF EXECUTIVE FUNCTIONING: Assessment of executive functioning is useful for children with issues of attention, planning and organizational skills.

 SOCIAL-EMOTIONAL FUNCTIONING: Assessments may include evaluation of the student's behavioral, emotional, and social skills which may affect a child or adolescent's functioning at home and at school.
 We can include measures of depression, anxiety and adaptive skills in the testing, as well as provide a specific psychiatric diagnosis as is necessary.

-FUNCTIONAL BEHAVIORAL ASSESSMENT: Student who continue to have difficulty with school behavior often benefit from having this assessment, as it helps with the develoment of a behavior plan that actually works.
+FUNCTIONAL BEHAVIORAL ASSESSMENT: Student who continue to have difficulty with school behavior often benefit from having this type of assessment, as it helps with the develoment of a behavior plan that actually works.